 Why should you bother keeping fit as a mom?

-You owe it to yourself and your family to take care of yourself.
+You owe it to yourself and your family to prioritize fitness.

 Exercising helps decrease your stress levels and improves your general emotional health.
 It will help boost your energy and keep you strong for all the physical tasks of daily life.
 (Hey, lifting those infant car seats isn’t easy!)
 Finally, you’ll be setting a great example for your kids of what a healthy adult looks like.